Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Discussion

 We compare the parameter-space coverage of CW searches and our merger search in Figure~\ref{fig:parameter_space}.

 Diagonal lines of equal time to merger are constructed based on the relation~\citep{AbbottAbbott2017}

 where $G$ is Newton's constant, $c$ is the speed of light, $t_\text{c}$ is the time of coalescence.
+This relation corresponds to the leading-order quadrupole approximation for quasi-circular binaries; higher post-Newtonian corrections and orbital eccentricity would modify the detailed frequency evolution but do not affect the qualitative parameter-space coverage illustrated in Fig.~\ref{fig:parameter_space}.
 Continuous gravitational wave searches typically assume a non-evolving frequency, which is valid up to about $3 \times 10^{-8}$~Hz for a heavy SMBH with $\mathcal{M}=10^{10}~M_\odot$.
 At higher frequencies, the signal will merge on a timescale comparable to that of the PTA observation.
 Moreover, even for an SMBHB that will merge in $550$~years, illustrated by the bottom dotted line, the signal is expected to drift out of the frequency bin.
 This is shown in the targeted search for the SMBHB candidate 3C~66B~\cite{CardinalTremblayGoncharov2025}.
 If the candidate is a real SMBHB, it will also merge in about $550$~years, and the signal may drift out of the frequency bin in the foreseeable future.
-Thus, the conventional continuous wave search will lose sensitivity.
-In contrast, our search allows us to capture frequency evolution and mergers of such SMBHBs.
+In such regimes, conventional CGW searches lose sensitivity, whereas our method naturally captures both frequency evolution, the late inspiral, and the final merger.
+The gravitational-wave memory contribution is not strongly degenerate with CGWs,even though both are included in the model, as memory produces a monotonic, non-oscillatory signature in timing residuals, while CGWs generate quasi-sinusoidal signals that retain a distinct morphology after timing-model fitting.
+The presence of additional unmodelled CGW sources in the data would be effectively absorbed into the stochastic background, or be modeled explicitly if individually resolvable.
+In either case, such signals are expected to broaden posterior distributions rather than mimic or bias the memory parameters.